Buru racket-tail

 The Buru racket-tail (Prioniturus mada), is a species of parrot in the family Psittaculidae.
-It is endemic to forest on the island of Buru, one of the Maluku Islands of Indonesia.
+It is endemic to the forest on the island of Buru, one of the Maluku Islands of Indonesia.

 Description

 The Buru racket-tail is a mainly green parrot about 32 cm long.
 The beak is blackish and lighter at the base, and the long undertail-coverts are yellow.
 The adult male has blue upper-parts from the back of its head to mid-back and which extends into the upper surfaces of the forewings.
 The female has a small area of blue on the nape.
 Juveniles do not have racket-shaped tail feathers.
 The male juvenile has a little blue on the nape and the female juvenile has all-green upper-parts.

 Range and Distribution

 The Buru racket-tail is endemic to the Indonesian island of Buru in the Maluku Islands archipelago.
 There have been no other sightings of wild Prioniturus mada outside the island of Buru.